 • Above steps also apply to how to copy USB key to USB in Windows 10, Windows 8, Windows 8.1, Windows XP and Windows Vista.

-• If your target USB is larger than the bootable drive, you could consider using Edit Partition feature to make full use of unallocated space after cloning.
+• If your target USB is larger than the bootable drive, you could consider using Edit Partitions feature to make full use of unallocated space after cloning.

-• By checking “Sector by sector clone” option you will make the “Edit partitions on the destination disk” option unavailable.
-So, Please consider carefully.
+• By checking “Sector by sector clone” option you will make the “Edit Partitions” option unavailable.
+So, please consider it carefully.

 Another Way to Copy USB Drive with Boot Files

 In addition to AOMEI Backupper, you can also use command prompt to make a USB drive bootable, then extract the ISO image file via File Explore or other ISO burner.